cognitionswitch/cognitionswitch.github.io/_posts/2019-07-07-ricardian-models-wages.markdown

 \frac{dw}{dt} &=& k_1\frac{\partial v_p}{\partial t} + \frac{1}{P_\infty}\frac{\partial c}{\partial t} - \frac{c^*}{{P_\infty}^2}\frac{\partial P}{\partial t} \\[2ex]
 &=& k_1\frac{\partial v_p}{\partial t} + \frac{1}{P_\infty}\frac{\partial c}{\partial t} - \frac{w'}{P_\infty} \frac{\partial P}{\partial t}
 \end{eqnarray}
-\label{d}\tag{4}
+\label{e}\tag{5}
 $$
 {% endraw %}

 The middle term equation $\ref{d}$ states that wages increase for increasing capital, but that this increase is moderated by the size of the population.
 That is, an increase in capital will go further towards wage increases when the population over which this capital is distributed is small.
 The last term of equation $\ref{d}$ shows wages decrease for increasing population, but that this decrease is moderated by the size of the baseline population and also scales according to the subsistence wage.

 The effect of $$P_\infty$$ in the denominator of the last term implies a change in population has a smaller impact on wages when population deviates from a larger baseline population than when it deviates from a smaller population.
-On the other hand, the effect of $w'$ can be understood by considering a large subsistence wage implies a large wage fund allocated to a relatively small labor force receiving it.
+On the other hand, the effect of $w'$ in the numerator can be understood by considering that large subsistence wages imply a large wage fund $c$ allocated to a relatively small labor force $P$ receiving it.
 A fixed deviation in population will have a larger impact on wages when the allocation of capital to each laborer is large than when it is small.

-Equation $\ref{d}$ can be stated soley in terms of wages and capital using substitutions from equations $\ref{a}$ and $\ref{c}$.
+Equation $\ref{e}$ can be stated soley in terms of wages and capital using substitutions from equations $\ref{a}$ and $\ref{c}$.
 This representation shows wages tend to decrease or increase towards steady state levels when current wages are perturbed above or below subsistence wages, respectively.

 {% raw %}
 $$
 \frac{dw}{dt} = k_1\frac{\partial v_p}{\partial t} + \frac{c^*}{w'}\frac{\partial c}{\partial t} - w' k \left(w - w' \right)
-\label{e}\tag{5}
+\label{f}\tag{6}
 $$
 {% endraw %}